leemcgeever/Challenge/README.md

   - We want to allow users to search for sessions in the list.
 They should be able to search by name or duration.
 - Write end-to-end tests for all the bugs previously discovered, list and explain them;
 - Write tests for the API endpoints (feel free to pick any tool/framework for this);
-- Bonus points if you manage to enhance tests with some reporting capabilities;
-- Configure a github actions pipeline to run the tests;
-- Can you think of any non-functional tests with which you could enhance the automation coverage?
-If so, describe them (and document it).
-Bonus points if you manage to implement something;

 ### Documenting your submission